DavidCai1111/lock.js/README.md

 Rock and roll:

-NOTES: The version of Node.js run inside the executable will be the latest one at the time it was created.
+**NOTES:** The version of Node.js run inside the executable will be the latest (at the time the executable was created).

 ```
 $ ./app.o